danikf/opendns4net/README.md

     }
 ```

-NOTE: this library is improved port of [opendns-fetchstats](https://github.com/rcrowley/opendns-fetchstats) project.
+NOTE: this library is improved C# port of [opendns-fetchstats](https://github.com/rcrowley/opendns-fetchstats) project.